achp-project/prj-caal/resource_models/GIS/README.md

-This is the documentation for the CAAL GIS platform
+This is the documentation for the CAAL GIS platform.